krbreyn/lshare/README.md

-Sendto is a quick and speedy CLI tool for transferring files over a local network.
+Sendto is a quick and dirty CLI tool for transferring files over a local network.